SHGoldfarb/dollop/README.md

 PWA made for **IIC3585 - Diseño Avanzado de Aplicaciones Web** in **Pontifica Universidad Católica de Chile**

+It can currently (September 23, 2018) be seen working in https://dollop-d2503.firebaseapp.com.

 ## Local setup

 You will need [yarn](https://yarnpkg.com/en/).